-The Disabled Students Allowance covers any extra costs related to education as a result of your epilepsy.
+Disabled Students' Allowances cover any extra costs related to education as a result of your epilepsy.

-You can apply for a DSA at almost any point, but try to do so before you arrive, as support will be put in place much more quickly.
+You can apply for DSAs at almost any point, but try to do so before you arrive, as support will be put in place much more quickly.

-The DSA does not cover everyday student costs, such as course fees or accommodation.
+The DSAs do not cover everyday student costs, such as course fees or accommodation.
 Nor does it cover any support that doesn’t relate directly to your education.

 What support is available?

-There are three areas in which it is possible to receive the DSA.
 What you receive will be dependent on your assessment and what recommendations are made for your support.
+Here are some examples of what could be provided:

 A dictaphone: this may be helpful if your medication makes you tired or makes it harder to concentrate during lectures.
 It might also be useful if you have absence seizures during classes.